 If we can respect ancient pagans like Aristotle, then we can engage with and appreciate any atheist or academic today.

 A while ago this story idea came to me.
 Something like ‘Fantastic Monsters and Why We Cage Them.’
 Maybe I’ll write it one day.
 But here you go:

 Imagine a museum of monsters, rows and ranks of barred cages, filled with dragons and rancors and slimy, shadowy nightmares.
 All are carefully penned, carefully studied by an ancient Society.
 The neophytes and adepts of this order are wrapped in heavy leathers and safeguarded by sigils, tasked with controlling the beasts.
 They must enter the cages, inspect their biology and fantastic powers, and emerge unharmed.

 There’s a reason why this museum is protected.

 The general public is allowed in to see these horrors from a distance.
 The reason is this; killing a beast makes it disappear back into the magic of the world, like a wraith.
 And then, it reappears to ravage a new place, haunt havoc on an unexpected country, or sifts into the silence between homes and leaves and plants its poisons.

 But a fundamentalist group rages against this museum.
 Rages that these ‘things’ are allowed to exist at all in polite society.
 Like the High Sparrow, they push in and rampage through the cells, and destroy each beast.
 To the horror of the holy academics, these intruders believe they’re doing the world a service.

 Instead, they only release these things back into the wild.

 It’s all a parable, or metaphor, as you can imagine.
-I see universities, and Catholic authors, in a similar role.
+I see universities, and faith-inspired authors, in a similar role.